-According to statistics cited by BASF/Wyandotte in the Disaster Recovery Journal, 43% of businesses that closed due to catastrophe never reopen, and 23% of those that survive are forced to close for financial reasons within the following five years.
+According to statistics cited by BASF/Wyandotte in the Disaster Recovery Journal, 43% of businesses that close due to catastrophe never reopen, and 23% of those that survive are forced to close for financial reasons within the following five years.
 Even a short-term closure can have devastating effects on your books, and even if you do manage to return to business, the long-term consequences of your business interruption could continue to impact the success of your company for years to come.
 Business Interruption or Commercial Property Insurance can cover you in case a disaster strikes.

 Any disaster can lead to structural damage to your place of business, damage to your business equipment or contents, lead to an interruption in your ability to conduct business, or result in a complete shutdown of your business, even if temporarily.

 Unfortunately, getting your claim paid is almost never as easy as filing a claim and answering some questions for the insurance company.
-Before you know it you are in the middle of a quagmire of technical terms and ad nauseum requests for information from your insurance company all the while attempting to keep your head above water and sustain your business.
+Before you know it you are in the middle of a quagmire of technical terms and ad nauseam requests for information from your insurance company all the while attempting to keep your head above water and sustain your business.

 Your time is better spent working on sustaining your business.
 Not on fighting with the insurance company.
-As a former claims adjuster, I will navigate the claims process for you, letting you focus on what you do best: taking care of your business.
-Let us level the playing field for you.

 Insurance companies are in the business of making money.
 By delaying claims, insurance companies get to hold on to their money a little longer.
-Money that is invested somewhere earning them money.
+Money that is invested somewhere earning them a return.
 As far as insurance companies go, the only thing better than delaying a claim is denying a claim.

 - Denied Claims

 - Claims Delays